-In the event of an anaphylactic reaction, the emergency response procedures in this policy must be followed, together with the school's general first aid procedures, emergency response procedures and the student's Individual Anaphylaxis Management Plan.
+In the event of an anaphylactic reaction, the emergency response procedures in this policy must be followed, together with the Colleges general first aid procedures, emergency response procedures and the student's Individual Anaphylaxis Management Plan.

-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the School Nurse and stored int the School Nurse office.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the First Aid Officer and stored at the First Aid Office.

 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.